https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-0004-02_Abner_Bruce.xml#segment0

 AB: Well, I heard about them but I, I didn't, no.

-MM: Some of the younger kids, I think, did that [indecipherable] steal from
+MM: Some of the younger kids, I think, did that [indecipherable] steal from their own folks and take them and roast them.

 AB: No, I never--I didn't take that--I heard them talk about them.